 353 Iconography of Christian Art: The Life of Christ

 Iconography is the identification and interpretation of images.
 This course is an introduction to the iconography of Christian art, with an emphasis on images of the Life and Passion of Christ.
 The course will examine how images develop over history, and how they may be understood in light of historical events, changes in theological thought, and in the artist’s own spirituality.
 Cross-listed as ART 356.
 Three credits.
-Offered 2024-2025.
+Not offered 2025-2026.

 354 Iconography of Christian Art: The Saints